-How to promote your fundraising
+How to promote your fundraising campaign - first steps

 Expert tips on how to get your efforts noticed

 Emails can feel a bit old-fashioned – but they work a treat.
 They are personal and direct, they cut through the noise of social media and they go straight to your supporters’ inboxes.
 While people may find it easy to ignore a fundraising appeal on social media, it’s harder to ignore an appeal that’s addressed to them personally.
 To drive up donations, choose a short and sweet subject line that hooks people in, avoid making the message sound like a cut-and-paste job, give your own unique reasons for fundraising, and remember to include a link to your fundraising page.
 Including links to photos from your fundraising efforts is also a nice touch.